 I spent more than 21 (at the time of write this post) working on I.T. and I have the opportunity of being involved as early adopter and researcher of cutting edge technology that later becomes a standard and still can remember things like:

-Can sounds crazy now, but remember than things like Cloud providers, Docker, SDN, SDWAN.... just didn't exist or being research projects.
+Can sounds crazy now, but remember things like Cloud providers, Docker, SDN, SDWAN.... just didn't exist or being research projects some years ago.

-Time goes fast and in technology flies and I was so luckily to work with those disruptive technologies from their born to what are now in many different roles and organizations.
+Time goes fast (in technology flies) and I was so luckily to work with those disruptive technologies from their born to what are now in many different roles and organizations.

 Well, the reality is that something must being doing right the main CSPs (AWS, GCP, OCI, Azure) when Cloud market is growing year by year.
 But, what they offer to catch the attention of organizations?, why is so difficult to build something similar ?.